Jasonette/documentation/docs/document.md

 The main region, used to display scrollable content.

-- Each section is made up of a `header` (optional) and `items`.
+**Here's the attributes each section can have:**

+- `type`: optional. set to `horizontal` to make it scroll horizontally.
+Otherwise it's just a regular, vertically scrolling section.
+- `header`: a single item. optional. (doesn't respond to user interaction. display purpose)
+- `items`: array of items (responds to user interaction)
+  - Each item can be either a [layout](layout.md) or a [component](component.md)

-- In most cases one section is enough, if you're displaying just a single collection of similar items.
+In most cases one section is enough, if you're displaying just a single collection of similar items.

-- Use multiple sections if you need to display different types of collections.
+Use multiple sections if you need to display different types of collections.

 <br>

-##■  style
+##■  type
 A view can contain multiple sections.

 And each section can be either: